Healthcare-Allocation-Lab/US_CRS_match_run/README.md

 ![US-CRS distribution by status](references/US_CRS_distribution.png)

-The proposed allocation replaces the adult therapy-based statuses with continuous US-CRS scores:
+The proposed allocation replaces the adult therapy-based statuses with categories of risk based on US-CRS scores:

 | Status | US-CRS Range | Description |
 |--------|-------------|-------------|